veritaserum27/poetry-machine/README.md

 On command line in program directory: python3 main.py

 # Output
-Lines of text are sent to stdout
+1. Lines of poetry (text) are sent to stdout
+2. A directory called word_files holds text files with collections of words for each part of speech fed into the machine